Assistance programs Topeka and Shawnee County.

 Community Action, Inc., which is located in Topeka but serves the entire Shawnee county area, administers several energy bill programs, as well as the federal government funded weatherization program.
-Contact them at (785) 235-9564 to learn how to apply for the LIHEAP program.
+Contact them at (785) 235-9564 to learn how to apply for the LIHEAP program or other financial assistance.
 They can refer you to the correct agency.

-This service is provided at Community Action in cooperation with the AARP Tax Aide program during the income tax season.
+- Shawnee County free tax preparation - This service is provided at Community Action in cooperation with the AARP Tax Aide program during the income tax season.
 Also, guidance and support is provided throughout the year to respond to questions regarding tax credits and tax returns.
-Click here to learn more about tax assistance.
+Click here to learn more about free filing of income tax assistance.

 Emergency financial assistance programs in Shawnee County